technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 ]
 ```

-I simply wrote the result in an HSL hash in 5 degree increments.
+I simply wrote the result in an HSL hash:

 ```ruby
 HSL = {